 Should you ever find yourself in the position of being arrested on DUI charges in the state of Florida, you are likely to experience a wide range of emotions.
 If you have never been in trouble with the law before, you may be frightened and confused about what you are subjected to following your arrest.
 You may be very anxious about your future, and possibly even angry if you feel you were not driving under the influence and were unfairly targeted.
-The DUI laws in the state of Florida are not the strictest in the nation, however several DUI laws have been implemented over the past decade which toughen the penalties for Florida DUI convictions.
+The DUI laws in the state of Florida are not the strictest in the nation, however, several DUI laws have been implemented over the past decade which toughens the penalties for Florida DUI convictions.

 Should the DUI Laws in Florida Be Even Stricter?

 In fact, in 2008, Florida enacted a law requiring drivers with a first-time DUI conviction, who tested higher than 0.15 BAC or greater, to install an Ignition Interlock device on their vehicle.
 Since more than 20,000 DUI offenders were re-arrested for driving on a suspended license in 2010, some residents and lawmakers feel the laws must be even stricter.
-With more than 54,000 DUI arrests made annually in the Sunshine state, only about half of those end in a DUI conviction.
+With more than 54,000 DUI arrests made annually in the Sunshine State, only about half of those end in a DUI conviction.
 Further, despite the consequences of refusing a chemical test in the state, about 40 percent of the state’s residents do just that when stopped.
 What this means to Florida residents, is that law enforcement may be over-zealous when looking for impaired drivers, and state prosecutors want to ensure anyone charged with the crime is prosecuted to the fullest extent of the law.

 The Consequences of a DUI

 Obviously, no one is in favor of having impaired drivers on the road.
 There are, however, drivers who are not irresponsible regarding driving under the influence, yet still find themselves facing the serious consequences of DUI charges.
-Every state in the U.S. hasset the same limit for blood/breath alcohol content at 0.08 percent.
-For those who test at a higher BAC than 0.15 percent, for those who were driving under the influence with a minor in the vehicle or for those whose impairment caused an accident, injury or fatality, the penalties associated with DUI will be enhanced.
+Every state in the U.S. has set the same limit for blood/breath alcohol content at 0.08 percent.
+For those who test at a higher BAC than 0.15 percent, for those who were driving under the influence with a minor in the vehicle or for those whose impairment caused an accident, injury, or fatality, the penalties associated with DUI will be enhanced.
 As you can see, the consequences—both short and long-term—are very serious.
 If you have been charged with a Florida DUI, it is crucial you speak to an experienced Ayo and Iken DUI attorney as soon as possible in order to increase your chances of a positive outcome.
-There are any number of issues which can be challenged, and you will also have to deal with your Administrative Review hearing, in order to stand a chance of retaining your driver’s license.
+There are any number of issues that can be challenged, and you will also have to deal with your Administrative Review hearing, in order to stand a chance of retaining your driver’s license.